suryajeetlondhe/flutter_interview_questions/README.md

 heartbeat for anything animated in Flutter.

 ---

-105) What is the Flutter rendering pipeline and how does it work?
+105.What is the Flutter rendering pipeline and how does it work?
+---
-     The Flutter Rendering Pipeline is the process that converts your Flutter code (widgets) into pixels on the screen.
+The Flutter Rendering Pipeline is the process that converts your Flutter code (widgets) into
+     pixels on the screen.
 Here’s a simple breakdown of the steps involved:

 🧱 1.
 Widget Tree